DCotterill/ntp-hugo/content/blog/simple-christmas-tips.md

 ## And finally...

-Most of all, have fun over your break during this difficult time, and if possible make the most of spending time with people you love.
+Most of all have fun over your break, and if possible make the most of spending time with people you love.
 If you can make just a little time to think of your own health and fit in some of my tips, it'll definitely help you in the long run.

 Wishing you all a Happy Christmas and a Fantastically Healthy New Year!